SQ-WARE/ESCAPE/README.md

 # ESCAPE — HYTOPIA Game

 An extraction shooter built with the HYTOPIA SDK.

-This may not be playable, still in development.
+Under development, not in a playable state.

 Fully coded with Cursor, no prior knowledge on TS, code may be messy.